realm-js/realm-js/README.md

 class MyChain {

    setFoo() {
-      // I execute and set this.foo = "foo1"  automatically.
+      // I am the first one.
+And i set this.foo = "foo1"
       return "foo1";
    }
    setBar() {
-      // Already here this.foo is available ("foo1")
+      // I am the second one, and i have "this.foo" at my disposal
-      // I execute and set this.bar = "foo1"  automatically.
+      // And i set this.bar = "bar1"
       return "bar1";
    }
    justSomethingFunky()
    {
-     let self = this;
+     // I am the third one, and everyone will wait for me let self = this;
-     // I am still executed!
-But i am not assigning anything return new Promise(function(resolve, reject){
+     return new Promise(function(resolve, reject){
-        // Everyone will wait for me!
+        // But i will not assign anything
+        // Just have to resolve myself
         return resolve(self.bar)
      })
    }